JoseRoca/AfxNova/docs/File Management /CIOpenSave File Dialogs.md

 Adds a folder to the list of places available for the user to open or save items.

 ```
-FUNCTION Advise (BYVAL pfde as IFileDialogEvents PTR) AS DWORD
+FUNCTION Advise (BYVAL pfde as IFileDialogEvents PTR) AS HRESULT
 ```

 | Parameter  | Description |